gportay/dosh/README.md

 ## DOWNLOAD

-Give it a try right now by fetching your own copy!
+Fetch your own copy and give it a try right now!

 *Version* | *Checksum* (\*)                                                  |
 --------- | ---------------------------------------------------------------- |